By Becky Z. Dernbach, Medill, Immigrant Connect

 “I think we all bring skills and you never know what skills you bring that might actually be amazing,” Nguyen said.
 “The willingness to live with uncertainty and problem-solve like a champ and deeply respect someone else’s decision-making, those are the key things.”

-“You have to find a way to both support them and also let them function like your roommate,” said Kari Points, who coordinates the sponsorship team for SURJ.
+“You have to find a way to both support them and also let them function like your roommate,” said Kari Points, who coordinates the sponsorship team for SURJ, a group that focuses on organizing white people in racial justice work.
 “We want to avoid situations where you feel like a white savior toward people.
 They’re adults, they’re going to live their life, they’re living in your house.”

 Monserrat and Mya both said being able to communicate in Spanish was important.
 But Points notes that not all asylum seekers speak Spanish, and that roles are available for sponsors without these language skills.

-Advocates stress that sponsorship is a serious commitment, and that other roles are available for people who cannot be sponsors.
+Advocates stress that sponsorship is a serious undertaking.

 “It’s actually an enormous commitment to ask someone to host someone in your home for six to 12 months,” Points said.
 Some people SURJ vets wind up getting involved in other ways: “putting money into somebody’s commissary account, accompanying them to ICE check-ins, helping a family buy groceries, or helping them find appropriate medical and mental health care or legal representation,” she said.